electron/electron/docs/tutorial/where-to-store-app-data.md

 very large `userData` directory, which is annoying for users who synchronize the content of `userData` to cloud.

-So for new apps you should change `sessionCache` to `userCache` to avoid polluting `userCache` directory with cache data.
+So new apps are recommended to change `sessionCache` to `userCache` to avoid polluting `userCache` directory with cache data.

 ```javascript